FAQ's About Cataracts and Cataract Surgery

 Once your cataract has reached the point when it needs to be removed, surgery is the only way to remove it.

 Because contact lenses can slightly change the shape of your eye, they should be removed and not worn for a number of days prior to cataract surgery and your evaluation.
-Soft lenses should be out for 7 days and gas permeable (hard) lenses should be out for 3 weeks before your surgery and evaluation.
+Soft lenses should be out for a minimum of 7 days and gas permeable (hard) lenses should be out for 3 weeks before your surgery and evaluation.

 Laser-assisted cataract surgery is now available for some patients.
 During your consultation your doctor will discuss options for your post-cataract vision plan.
-Depending on the type of lens implant you choose, part of the surgery may done with the femtosecond laser.
+Depending on the type of lens implant you choose part of the surgery may done with the femtosecond laser.
 Be sure to discuss your options with your doctor to determine if you are a candidate for this breakthrough technology in cataract surgery.

 The cataract is removed using a procedure called Phacoemulsification, or phaco.
 A small incision is made on the side of the cornea, the clear, dome-shaped surface that covers the front of the eye.
 Dr. Owczarek inserts a tiny probe into the eye.
 This device emits ultrasound waves that soften and break up the lens so that it can be removed by suction.
 All cataract surgery done at the Cataract and Laser Center is done by phacoemulsification, also called "small incision cataract surgery."

 Generally, cataract surgery is performed on one eye at a time and your surgeon will typically do "worst first".
 If necessary, the second eye can be operated on within 1-2 weeks.